Zaire ebolavirus: Replication

 Cross-sectional drawing of the Ebola virus particle, with structures of the major proteins shown and labeled at the side.
 Pale circles represent domains too flexible to be observed in the experimental structure.
-Drawn by David Goodsell from PDB files 3csy, 4ldd, 4qb0, 3vne, 3fke, and 2i8b.

 Being acellular, viruses such as Ebola do not replicate through any type of cell division; rather, they use a combination of host- and virally encoded enzymes, alongside host cell structures, to produce multiple copies of themselves.
 These then self-assemble into viral macromolecular structures in the host cell.
 The virus completes a set of steps when infecting each individual cell.
 The virus begins its attack by attaching to host receptors through the glycoprotein (GP) surface peplomer and is endocytosed into macropinosomes in the host cell.
 To penetrate the cell, the viral membrane fuses with vesicle membrane, and the nucleocapsid is released into the cytoplasm.
-Encapsidated, negative-sense genomic ssRNA is used as a template for the synthesis (3'–5') of polyadenylated, monocistronic mRNAs and, using the host cell's ribosomes, tRNA molecules, etc., the mRNA is translated into individual viral proteins.
+Encapsidated, negative-sense genomic ssRNA is used as a template for the synthesis of polyadenylated, monocistronic mRNAs and, using the host cell's ribosomes, tRNA molecules, etc., the mRNA is translated into individual viral proteins.